BlueCross BlueShield of Tennessee Medical Policy Manual

 DESCRIPTION

-Nutritional treatment of inborn errors of metabolism refers to genetic disorders in which the body is unable to normally metabolize certain foods.
-If these disorders are left untreated, the individual (most always an infant or young child) will sustain severe health complications or die.
+If these disorders are left untreated, the individual (mostly infants or young children) will sustain severe health complications or die.
 Only a qualified physician and a clinical nutritionist familiar with inborn errors of metabolism should monitor this treatment process.
-This nutritional treatment may include: 1) specially formulated products based on appropriate medical evaluation, 2) nutritional prescription products that can only be obtained from specialized vendors, & 3) pharmacies.
+This nutritional treatment may include specially formulated products based on appropriate medical evaluation and/or nutritional prescription products that can only be obtained from specialized vendors and pharmacies.

 POLICY